hubidu/ava-codeceptjs-reporter/README.md

 - DONE Show accumulated (serial) test duration

-- Propagate test results in tree
+- DONE Propagate test results in tree
-- Split at - and capitalize prefix
+- DONE Split at - and capitalize prefix
+- DONE Show I.says as outline for the test

+- Show console messages in tree view
+- Show error message and error screenshot in tree view
+- Create a test detail view
 - Group tests by device
-- Show I.says as outline for the test
 - FEAT Change Success/Failure Bars to show length of test run using lighter or darker color
 - FEAT Filter tests by device
- -BUG Fix layout
-- BUG Reporter does not show all screenshots of dokumente-hochladen
 - For responsive tests: Put results for all devices under same test
 - Take only successful tests into account when computing average duration
 - Improve clickability of bars